UAE: Some Coldplay fans lose up to Dh1,500 to scammers selling fake concert tickets

-Organisers in the country has issued a warning about purchasing from unauthorised resellers
+Organisers in the country have issued a warning about purchasing from unauthorised resellers

 However, a few hours after P.S. sent the payment, she was blocked from viewing the seller's profile.
 She then realised that she had been scammed.